Due to COVID-19, this hike is postponed indefinitely.

 WHATThe Backbone Trail (BBT) is moderately difficult.
 The BBT Program consists of 8 day-long hikes with averages of 8.5 miles and 3,200 feet of elevation gain and loss.
 The trail stretches 67 miles and enjoys a variety of terrain.
 The hike is led by experienced National Park Service volunteers who stop frequently to discuss the area’s unique fauna, flora, geology, natural history and cultural history.
 Significant vehicle shuttling is involved to avoid “in and back” hikes.
 The only fee is when using several California State Parks parking lots.

-WHEN – The 8 segment hikes occur on the 2nd and 4th Saturday (not every other Saturday) beginning in January.
+WHENThe hike’s 8 segments occur on the 2nd and 4th Saturday (not every other Saturday) of each month beginning in January.
 Additionally, allow for 2 hikes on the 2nd and 4th Saturdays in May in case we have to postpone hikes for whatever reason.
-All hikes stage at 8AM.
-Allow 7 hours for each hike before returning to your car.
-Attendance is required at a Hiker Orientation the morning of the fourth Saturday in October.
-It will provide you with specifics on the trail, logistics, gear, leaders, etc.
+All hikes stage at 8AM and last no more than 7 hours before returning to your car.
+Attendance is required at a Hiker Orientation the morning of the 1st Saturday in December followed by an optional volunteer led hike in the afternoon.